Experimental evidence for surface tension origin of the circular hydraulic jump: Conclusions

 \section{{Conclusions}}

-This paper provides further experimental evidence for the surface tension origin of the circular hydraulic jump that has been presented by \cite{bhagat2018origin,bhagat2019circular}. \rkb{In \cite{bhagat2019circular} by applying conservation of momentum in wall normal directions, we showed that the curvature becomes singular at a finite radius when $We = 1$, and a scaling analysis on radial direction momentum also yielded the jump when $We = 1$.
-In this study, we applied the radial momentum balance across the jump that yielded the jump height, $H \approx \sqrt{2\gamma/\rho g} $, which shows excellent agreement the experiments reported in the literature.}
+This paper provides further experimental evidence for the surface tension origin of the kitchen sink circular hydraulic jump that has been presented by \cite{bhagat2018origin,bhagat2019circular}. {In \cite{bhagat2019circular} by applying conservation of momentum in wall normal directions, we showed that the curvature becomes singular at a finite radius when $We = 1$, and a scaling analysis on radial direction momentum also yielded the jump when $We = 1$.